 – More like a jockstrap in front, with a “string” of fabric going up the middle of the backside to reunite with the (usually very small) waistband.

-For a quick crash course on the different styles, take a look at this video from the good people at The Underwear Expert.
+If you need a bit more “Men’s Underwear 101,” take a look at this video from the good people at The Underwear Expert.
+They strip it down (literally, I guess) to the basics.

 1. Calvin Klein 2 Pack Stretch Trunks